 Why Should I Use MER?

-As ecommerce (and commerce in general) becomes much more holistic, it’s important to have a metric that reflects that.
+As eCommerce (and commerce in general) becomes much more holistic, it’s important to have a metric that reflects that.
 The customer journey is no longer linear, so you need a metric that takes into account all touchpoints your customer may have had before making a purchase.

 MER looks at total site revenue and total digital spend (or all spend, if applicable).
 The goal is to be above a certain MER, just like with ROAS.